Gonzaga Celebrates National Hispanic Heritage Month

 Gonzaga University has understood – primarily in an international context, but increasingly in a local one – that Latinx cultures, to deploy a new term which does not privilege one gender over another, are complex and varied.
 How has it done this, and how will we move forward in the next years to continue to build on Gonzaga’s traditions?

 Research conducted in Dr. Raymond Rast’s history program offers a window into how Gonzaga has traditionally celebrated Hispanic Heritage Month.
-Before 1968, many events that were labelled as international – plays and performances – highlighted Mexican cuisine or other Latin American foods, dances, or ceremonies.
+Before 1968, many events that were labeled as international – plays and performances – highlighted Mexican cuisine or other Latin American foods, dances, or ceremonies.

 The first Latino/a graduate of Gonzaga University has yet to be identified, but it is evident that the Civil Rights movements of the 1960s and 1970s had an impact on Gonzaga’s educational landscape as the Gonzaga Bulletin reported several international dinners, speakers, and information about the Washington farmworkers and their union activities.